At Nomad Capitalist, I often work with people looking to get a second passport.

 Visa-free travel also allows you to travel on a dime if you want to.

-Some embassies have a pretty quick turnaround while others may take a bit longer.
+Some embassies have a pretty quick turnaround, while others may take a bit longer.

-Other countries can be more difficult.
 China’s visa process is known for being hard to navigate, but the Chinese government has tried to make it a bit easier for foreigners to get visas.

 However, that’s not the case everywhere.
 The US is currently trying to make it harder for everyone to get visas, and embassy workers even get bonuses when they deny people.
+The same goes for Russia.

-Why Visa-Free Travel Isn’t that Important
+Why Visa-Free Travel Isn’t That Important

 There’s no doubt that visa-free travel is incredibly convenient.

-When you’ve been traveling with a US passport for most of your life, you might wonder how people get anywhere without the visa-free travel that a US passport gives you.
+When you’ve been traveling with a US passport for most of your life, you might wonder how people get anywhere without the visa-free travel a US passport gives you.

 Many citizens of countries with ample visa-free travel often hold the misconception that if you don’t have as much visa-free travel, you’re stuck – but that’s simply not the case.